wajdsaleh/TaskOne-IoT-SmartMethods-/README.md

 The message part is the speech recognition part because a lot of people find difficulties writing long messages so speech recognition will make it easier for them.
 # How the code works
 It's a simple JavaScript code that uses the webkitspeechrecognition function, to receive the speech then if it detects a long silence it will pause and convert the speech to a text.
 The user can click the microphone icon again to complete their message it will continue typing in where it stops.
 It will not delete the previous lines it wrote.
+# Note
+The microphone image src is from google, if you have any errors just upload the image 'mic.png' and correct the src.
 # Task One part 2
 Task one part 2 is about finding an algorithm to operate ESP32